NtsDK/measurelook/README.md

     - type, "indirect" - an indirect parameter that is the sum of several direct parameters
     - sumOf, array of strings - names of direct parameters
 - measures, object - data for each dimension.
 Store by measureKey (see example)
-  - measureKey, string - the unique key of each dimension.
-It is recommended to collect it as a set of all parameters to be changed + run number.
+  - measureKey, string - the unique key of each measurement.
+It is recommended to build it as a set of all parameters to be changed + pass number.
-  - passId, number - run number
+  - passId, number - pass number
   - changedParams.name, number - the values ​​of all the changed parameters, fixed for the run time
   - measuredParams.name, number - the values ​​of all the measured parameters received during the run
-  - raw, object - arbitrary data about the run that you want to save.
+  - raw, object - arbitrary data about the pass that you want to save.
 For example, in the future to recheck the values ​​of the measured parameters
 - version, string - version of the format.
-The system has a built-in migrator that automatically updates files in the old format to the new one to ensure backward compatibility.
+The system has a built-in migrator that automatically updates files from the old format to the new one to ensure backward compatibility.
+- name, string - experiment name.
+Added in format but not used in this moment.
+- timestamp, string - time of the experiment.
+You can specify it in free form.
+Added in format but not used in this moment.

 [Example file](https://github.com/NtsDK/measurelook/wiki/Measurelook-file-example)